isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test Profile Error Handling
-Prerequisites:

-- the admin configuration web part must exist in a SharePoint Page
-- you must BE a site owner of the site containing that page.

 Steps:
 1. Go to the Profiles tab and click the `Add Profile` button.
 1. Name the Profile, `Bad Profile`, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and select the `General` template.
 In the Mapping section, Click `Add Field`, and choose `Actual Work` for the SharePoint Column and `Date (2)` for the Laserfiche Field.
   - Expected Results:
-    - You should get a warning/error that the data types don't match.
+    - You should get a warning/errorthat the data types don't match.
     - You should't be able to save
 1. Delete the SP Column/LF field pair.
   - Expected Results: